ethereumclassic/ethereumclassic.github.io/pages/blog/2016-09-09-code-is-law.md

 ---
-title: 'Code is Law' and the quest for justice
+title: Code is Law and the Quest for Justice
 date: 2016-09-09
 author: Arvicco
 ---